Leadership Part 3

 This is the third part of my contribution on leadership, a terribly important subject.
 In Part 1, I posed the question of “What does a leader do in order to lead?”
 I followed that question with a discussion on the qualities approach to leadership.
 In Part 2, in answer to the same question I discussed the Situational Approach to leadership.

-In my view both the Qualities and Situational approaches to leadership fail to answer the question of what does a lead DO!
+In my view both the Qualities and Situational approaches to leadership fail to answer the question of what does a leader DO!
 I subscribe to the theory of Functional Leadership as conceived by John Adair.

 John Adair (1934), best-known for his three-circle model of Action-Centred Leadership, is widely regarded as the UK’s foremost authority on leadership and leadership development in organisations.
 He has written over 40 books and more than a million managers have taken his Action-Centred Leadership programmes.